AdobeDocs/adobeio-runtime/getting-started/activations.md

 wsk activation logs <activation ID>
 ```

-## Blocking successful activations
+## Retrieving Activations for Blocking Successful Calls

-Status of the blocking successful activations can't be retrieved at a later time.
+At scale, when you run millions of activations in a day, it may be difficult to extract the activations that failed in order
-As a consequence, the following wsk commands will partially work as expected:
+to debug them.
+To help with this task, the system skips persisting the activation that succeeded.

-- `wsk activation logs <activation ID>` will still display the logs for the activations.
+The exceptions are asynchronous actions that are invoked in a non-blocking fashion.
+Their results are persisted regardless
-- `wsk activation list` won't display the blocking successful activations.
+so that you can extract the response of the action at a later time.

-- `wsk activation get <activation ID>` won't return the activation result.
+You can still view the number of executions, please see the [Logging and Monitoring](https://github.com/AdobeDocs/adobeio-runtime/blob/master/guides/logging_monitoring.md) section.

-You can still make blocking successful web activations retrievable at a later time, by setting in the request the extra logging header to `on`:
+However, during development it is important to have access to all activation results.
+You can enable this by setting in the request the extra logging header to `on`:
 ```
 X-OW-EXTRA-LOGGING: on
 ```